ctnava/rxtechnotes/3_healthcare_coverage.md

 | 🛑 **Third Party Rejection (TPR)** | A **claim denial** from the insurance due to eligibility or processing errors. | May require corrections (e.g., wrong DOB, plan not active). |
 | ⚠️ **Prior Authorization (PA)** | A **requirement for approval** before certain drugs or services are covered. | Often applies to expensive or non-preferred medications. |

-> 💡 **Tech Tip**: Document all patient interactions about PAs, rejections, and delays.
+> 🛡️ Document all patient interactions about PAs, rejections, and delays.
 Escalate to pharmacist when necessary.

 ## 🏥 Managed Care Programs